krokedil/dibs-easy-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2017.11.29      - version 1.0.6 =
+* Fix		    - Prevent order status to be changed to Pending and back to Processing if thankyou page is reloaded and sessions aren't deleted properly.

 = 2017.11.28  	- version 1.0.5 =
 * Tweak		    - Updated SKU function to get variable ID if variable SKU is missing but parent product has SKU
 * Fix		    - Adds shipping address to prepopulated fields before submitting form.